jldz9/dayz_tutorial/docs/modding/adding_mods.md

 It is rare for people play vanilla DayZ, modding the game is somehow the **must have** to improve the gaming experience.
-The modding of this tutorial is through the [DayZ steam workshop](https://steamcommunity.com/app/221100/workshop/).
+Good thing is we have [DayZ steam workshop](https://steamcommunity.com/app/221100/workshop/) to make modding easier.

 ## **Downloading mods**
 You can casually browse through the DayZ workshop and find whatever mods that interest you.